python-cmd2/cmd2/docs/examples/first_app.rst

 ---------

 ``cmd2`` has several capabilities to simplify repetitive user input:
-:ref:`Shortcuts, Aliases, and Macros
+:ref:`Shortcuts and Aliases
-<features/shortcuts_aliases_macros:Shortcuts, Aliases, and Macros>`.
+<features/shortcuts_aliases:Shortcuts and Aliases>`.
 Let's add
 a shortcut to our application.
 Shortcuts are character strings that can be used instead of a command name.
 For example, ``cmd2`` has support for a shortcut ``!`` which runs the ``shell`` command.
 So instead of typing this: